B-Ring-Group-3/B-Ring-Group-3/Group Product Requirements Document (PRD).md

 have easy access to preventative technologies.

-The Bee Ring wants to make beekeeping easy and effective, especially for small-scale
+The Bee-Ring wants to make beekeeping easy and effective, especially for small-scale

 beekeepers facing challenges due to declining bee populations.
 We want to simplify hive

 management by using smart technology.
 Our vision is to empower beekeepers with a

 user-friendly tool that manages hive data and prevents health issues early on.
-The Bee Ring is
+The Bee-Ring is

 designed for beekeepers who are passionate about their hives but struggle with the